-We know the phrase and we hope to get one.
-Or have we had it already?
-What on earth is an Indian summer and why do people crave to get one?
+We know the phrase and we always hope that the autumn season will bring one.
+But what on earth is an Indian summer and why do people crave to get one?
+Firstly, there's all that beautiful light that results from autumn sunshine.
+It creatures wonderful colours as well as warmth.
+But where did the expression originate?

 Of course, an Indian summer has many more connotations, not least making reference to a period of happiness or maybe success which is enjoyed later in life.
-Whatever it refers to, its a Good Thing.
-So, lets hope we get one.
+Whatever it refers to, its a Good Thing..

 Warm weather in October is likely to prolong the holiday season: encouraging people to visit beaches and seaside towns where they will spend more money.
 People tend to go out and about in the sunshine and thats got to be good for everyone, including cafes, bars, restaurants and gift shops.
 It also prolongs the undeniably spectacular autumn tree colour, and nobody could possibly object to that.